solana-foundation/developer-content/content/courses/mobile/solana-mobile-dapps-with-expo.md

       [
         "expo-image-picker",
         {
-          "photosPermission": "Allows you to use images to create solana NFTs" }
+          "photosPermission": "The app accesses your photos to let you use images to create solana NFTs" }
       ]
     ],